hongchengzhu/Lombard-VLD/README.md

 # Lombard-VLD
-Official implementation of Lombard-VLD (IEEE S\&P 25)
+Official implementation of Lombard-VLD (IEEE S\&P 25) by @hongchengzhu.

 ## What we provided